What is a Long Data Type in VBA?

 When we run the above codes, it will show the mentioned number.

 This has been a guide to VBA Long data type in excel.
-Here we learn how to use VBA Long data type along with practical examples and downloadable excel template.
+Here we learn how to use VBA Long data type along with practical examples and a downloadable excel template.
 Below are some useful excel articles related to VBA –